Navaden/CVDtest/README.md

 ## Usage
 - Type your name and select the button "Begin"
-- Select the odd-one-out color -- the one that is a different shade than the others
+- The software displays some shades of a color, your task is to select the odd-one-out -- the shade that is a different color than the others, as you progress, the quiz will get harder.

 ## Donate
 (add a donation link here, future me)